Quick Reference:

 Create/Save the page.
 Click on the path to see how it looks.
 You can go back to edit anything you want to fix.
 Now, see how it says "PUBLISHED" and it currently says no?
 Click on the No to change it to YES.
 Copy the path.
 Now go back to your Appointment Scheduling, edit the Schedule and add the path to the confirmation page field.

 To push these appointments into your Google or Outlook calendar, go to Account > My Information > Access.
-Sync, choose the calendar to sync to, then push all existing tasks & reminders to calendar.
-It's only a one way sync from Radius to your outside calendar.
-More details can be found on our Calendar Sync instructional.
+Sync, choose the calendar to sync to, set the default category of the incoming tasks from Google or Outlook such as “Created in Google”, then push all existing tasks & reminders to calendar.

 Get creative with your scheduling!
 A great tip is to have multiple options for scheduling so it shows that you're a bustling business and it helps refine the appointment need for the client.
 You can utilize your calendar links on your website, in your email campaigns, in Facebook ads and more.